TanStack/table/docs/framework/qwik/qwik-table.md

 ```

-### `FlexRender`
+### `flexRender`

-A Qwik component for rendering cell/header/footer templates with dynamic values.
+A utility function for rendering cell/header/footer templates with dynamic values.

 Example: